small-tech/auto-encrypt-localhost/README.md

 ## How it works

+At npm package installation time, Auto Encrypt Localhost installs mkcert.

-At installation time, Auto Encrypt Localhost uses mkcert to create a local certificate authority, adds it to the various trust stores, and uses it to create locally-trusted TLS certificates that are installed in your server.
+At runtime, Auto Encrypt Localhost uses mkcert to create a local certificate authority and add it to the various trust stores.
+It then uses it to create locally-trusted TLS certificates that are automatically used by your server.

-At runtime, you can reach your server via the local loopback addresses (localhost, 127.0.0.1) on the device itself and also from other devices on the local area network by using your device’s external IPv4 address(es).
+You can reach your server via the local loopback addresses (localhost, 127.0.0.1) on the device itself and also from other devices on the local area network by using your device’s external IPv4 address(es).

 ## System requirements

 Tested and supported on:

-  - Linux (tested with elementary OS Hera)
+  - Linux (tested with elementary OS 5.x/Hera)
   - macOS (tested on Big Sur)
-  - Windows 10 (tested in Windows Terminal with PowerShell)
+  - Windows 10 (tested with Windows Terminal and PowerShell)

 (WSL is not supported for certificates at localhost unless you’re running your browser under WSL also).